Neck pain is a condition where a person experiences pain anywhere from the bottom of the head to the top of the shoulders.

 Neck Pain can be caused by many factors, including:

 - Sleeping.
 Sleeping face down with your neck twisted to one side all night, or positioned oddly with a pillow can have you waking up stiff, sore, and unable to use the full range of your neck.

 - Your Computer.
 Long hours at the computer with your head stretched forward can cause neck pain.
 Poor posture at the computer desk is a very common cause of neck and back pain.

 - Accidents.
-Motor vehicle accidents, work injuries, slips, and falls can all put severe strain on your neck, causing discomfort that gets worse over time.
+Motor vehicle accidents, slips, and falls can all put severe strain on your neck, causing discomfort that gets worse over time.

 - Poor posture.
 Years of bad posture can lead to neck pain, which often starts as dull aches, and grows worse over time.

 - Age.
 As you age, your body becomes more susceptible to damage, and you can more easily injure your neck.